 elements that shouldn't appear any bigger (for example, icons), try increasing

 Step 2: Increase the spacing between tap targets that are too close together

-There should be at least 8 pixels of space between tap targets.
+margin.
+There should be at least 8 px between

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.